 The Agency entered into a cost-sharing agreement with the Town of Tiburon in June 2019, for a total contribution of \$600,000 from the Town toward the Library Expansion Project, split over a period of four years.
-The Town will be making four (4) contributions of \$150,000 each over the next four fiscal years starting in August 2019.
+The Town agreed to make four (4) contributions of \$150,000 each over four fiscal years starting in August 2019.

-In September 2019 the Agency awarded a bid for the Library Expansion project construction services to Alten Construction, Inc. for \$12,633,800.
-The construction is scheduled to begin on October 16, 2019.
-Funds will come from the Library Foundation and the Mechanics Bank line of credit.
+In September 2019, the Agency awarded a bid for the Library Expansion project construction services to Alten Construction, Inc. for \$12,633,800.
+The construction began during fiscal year ended June 30, 2020.
+Funds will come from the Belvedere-Tiburon Library Foundation and the Mechanics Bank line of credit.
 Fundraising by the Foundation continues in order to avoid using the line of credit.